Staal scores twice, Hurricanes rally past Panthers 5-2

 DON’T LET THEM FORGET

-Trocheck has five goals in five games against his former team this season.
-The center was acquired by the Hurricanes in a February 2020 trade.
+Trocheck has four goals in five games against his former team this season.

+“I don’t think there’s any secret,” Trocheck said.
+“It’s just luck of the draw, I guess.
+I’ve got some greasy ones against them this year.”

+The center was acquired by the Hurricanes in a February 2020 trade with Florida.

 ON THE MARK